hackforla/expunge-assist/README.md

 - mapping the experience journeys of legal experts who assist with clinics
 - identifying ways to refine our product design to met the most urgent needs of expungement experts

-After we roll out the first MVP this spring, we will conduct usability testing and iterate the product design and build, map potential expansion of end user base, and localize the tool into other language, Spanish as priority.
+After we roll out the first MVP this spring, we will conduct usability testing and iterate the product design and build, map potential expansion of end user base, and localize the tool into other languages, Spanish as priority.

 ## Onboarding Process

 1 Add your info to the [team roster](https://docs.google.com/spreadsheets/d/1l9fUahKh_Rm1oiWxpYNNhMdSb1Xv8NG9d8K472kmfC0/edit#gid=0)

-2 Create a Slack Account & Add yourself to Slack channel #record-clearance on hackforla.slack.com
+2 Create a Slack Account & Add yourself to Slack channel #expunge-assist on hackforla.slack.com

 3 Review [On-boarding Doc](https://docs.google.com/document/d/13u2sJUgSR1D8sWmyjCAR03dyQkiGURVqnjBHykdW2eQ/edit#)